 What level of English do I need to join the program?

-Actually, we’d just like to make sure your English is good enough so you won’t be completely lost during the first few days.
-A conversational level is enough — about 5–6 out of 10.
+Actually, we’d just like to know you have enough English to manage in the first few days.
+A conversational level will do — about 5-6 out of 10.

-Is it difficult to pass the English language interview?
+Is it hard to pass an English interview?

 The first step is an interview at IEC.
-They say “the first step is the hardest,” you know that saying?
-Well — that’s not about our interview.
-Yes, we know you might be nervous; we were in your shoes a few years ago, so we’ll do our best to keep things as relaxed as possible so you can be yourself without feeling nervous.
-It’s a simple chat about general things: where you study, how you spend your free time, and why you want to go to the USA.
+They say the first step is the hardest — you know that saying?
+Well, that’s not how our interview goes.
+Yes, we know you’re nervous — we’ve been there ourselves — so we’ll make the interview as relaxed as possible so you can be yourself without any stress.
+It’s just a casual chat about general things: where you study, how you spend your free time, and why you want to go to the USA.
 Nothing complicated — don’t worry.

-Find your representative’s address on the site’s homepage in the contact information section.
+Find your representative’s address on the site’s main page in the contact information section.

-After your interview at IEC, a registration fee of $300 + $35 (SEVIS fee) is due within one week.
-The second part of the program fee is due within one week after you receive the DS-2019 form or a job offer (usually in February–April).
+After your interview at IEC, you’ll need to pay the registration fee — $300 + $35 (SEVIS fee) — within one week.
+The second part of the program fee is due within one week after you receive the DS-2019 form or job offer (usually in February–April).

-Does IEC offer any support during a participant’s stay in the USA?
+Does IEC provide any support while a participant is in the USA?

-You’ll get plenty of materials from us to help you learn more about the country, its laws, and everything else!
+You’ll get plenty of materials to help you learn more about the country, its laws, and everything else.
 You can always reach out to our partners in the USA if you run into any problems.

 Questions about documents